Lectures

 Back to top

-If you want to pre-record your lectures, you can use Camtasia (a desktop-capturing software).
+If you want to record your lectures ahead of time, you can use Camtasia (a desktop-capturing software).
 The quickest way to record is to present your slides on your computer as you talk over them.
 Then you can upload the recording for students to stream in your Canvas course.

 Capture & share video with Camtasia